The five most important points covered in this article:

 Source: What is risk-based pricing?
 (CFPB.gov)

-Here’s the short version.
 Mortgage lenders tend to charge higher interest rates for “riskier” borrowers, while offering lower rates to “safer” borrowers who are deemed to be a lower risk.
-This is one of the main reasons why mortgage lenders offer different rates to borrowers.

-Lenders also have different procedures for “measuring” or assessing risk, along with different appetites for risk.
+Lenders also have different procedures for measuring or assessing risk, along with different appetites for risk.
 No two mortgage companies handle it the exact same way.
-It can vary from one company to the next, and thus pricing varies as well.
+It can vary from one company to the next — and thus the pricing varies as well.

 Statistically speaking, a person with a lower credit score is more likely to default on a mortgage loan.
 So they are seen as a bigger risk, and charged a higher mortgage rate as a result.